 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-With a decade of average economic growth of just over five percent, the government led by President Joko Widodo (known as “Jokowi”) focused his first term on improving infrastructure, diversifying the economy, and reducing barriers to doing business in Indonesia; in an effort to propel the economy beyond middle-income status over the next generation.
-Re-elected to a second term in November 2019, President Jokowi and his cabinet have reaffirmed these commitments and called for a renewed emphasis on infrastructure and human capital development to upskill Indonesian workers and help drive growth in the manufacturing and digital sectors.
+With a decade of average economic growth of just over five percent, the government led by President Joko Widodo (known as “Jokowi”) focused his first term on improving infrastructure, diversifying the economy, and reducing barriers to doing business in Indonesia; in an attempt to propel the economy beyond middle-income status over the next generation.
+Re-elected to a second term in November 2019, President Jokowi and his cabinet have reaffirmed these commitments and called for a renewed emphasis on infrastructure and human capital development to upskill Indonesian workers and help drive growth in manufacturing and digital sectors.

 The Indonesian economy possesses sound fundamentals of social stability, strong domestic demand for goods and services, steadily increasing foreign reserves (just under $139. billion in March 2022), and stable prices with moderate-to-low inflation, although non-core inflation has incrementally risen during the first half of 2022.
 However, persistent trade and investment barriers driven by protectionist sentiment, persistent and pervasive corruption, poor infrastructure, inconsistent interpretation and enforcement of laws, and labor rigidity continue to inhibit greater levels of economic growth and prosperity.